shaqed/shaqed.github.io/content/posts/blog-4.md

-+++
+---
+title: 'ChipWhisperer Nano - Fault injection on an external target'
+# date  2024-07-27
-title = 'ChipWhisperer Nano - Fault injection on an external target' date = 2024-07-27 draft = true description = "Somewhat of a guide composed from my experience using the ChipWhisperer Nano on an external target- an Arduino Uno."
+# draft = true
+description: "Somewhat of a guide composed from my experience using the ChipWhisperer Nano on an external target- an Arduino Uno."
-+++
+---

 ![Untitled](/images/cw-1/Untitled.png)